 Billings, Exum & Frye National Moot Court Competition

-Elon Law plans to host the 14th Billings, Exum & Frye National Moot Court Competition in person in Greensboro October 10-12, 2024.
+Elon Law will host the 14th Billings, Exum & Frye National Moot Court Competition in person in Greensboro October 10-12, 2024.
 Registration will open by the end of February.

 The Billings, Exum & Frye National Moot Court Competition honors three former Chief Justices of the North Carolina Supreme Court and focuses on constitutional law issues.